Tutte's 5-Flow Conjecture for Highly Cyclically Connected Cubic Graphs: Balanced valuations and flow partitions

-If the length of $F$ is odd, say $2l+1$, then by the definition of the coloring, there is precisely one edge colored $0$.
-Since the first and the last edge of $P$ are colored differently, there are $l$ edges which are colored $2$.
+If the length of $F$ is odd, say $2l+1$, the first and the last edge of $F$ are colored differently, and there are $l$ edges of color $2$.
 Thus Lemma \ref{verschiedene2} implies that $a_F \geq l$.
 Since $|V(F)| = 2l+2$ it follows that $b_F \leq a_F + 2$.

-If $|E(F)| = 2l$ then at least $l-1$ edges are colored $2$.
+If $|E(F)| = 2l$, then at least $l-1$ edges are colored $2$.
 Thus Lemma \ref{verschiedene2} implies that $a_F \geq l-1$.
 Since $|V(F)| = 2l+1$ it follows that $b_F \leq a_F + 3$. $\circ$